TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Configuration/ConfigurationModule/Index.rst

 Displaying values from `$GLOBALS`
 ---------------------------------

-If you want to display a custom configuration from the `$GLOBALS` array, you can also use the already existing :php:`TYPO3\CMS\Lowlevel\ConfigurationModuleProvider\GlobalVariableProvider`.
+If you want to display a custom configuration from the :php:`$GLOBALS` array, you can also use the already existing :php:`TYPO3\CMS\Lowlevel\ConfigurationModuleProvider\GlobalVariableProvider`.
-Simply define the key to be exposed using the `globalVariableKey` attribute.
+Define the key to be exposed using the `globalVariableKey` attribute.

 This could look like this: